munificent/game-programming-patterns/book/component.markdown

 ^code 16

-And now we can build an object that has all of Bj&oslash;rn's original behavior without having to actually create a class for him, just like
+And now we can build an object that has all of Bjørn's original behavior without having to actually create a class for him, just like
 this: